Sunderland, Massachusetts: Geography and transportation

 According to the United States Census Bureau, the town has a total area of 38.2 km2, of which 36.9 km2 is land and 1.3 km2, or 3.53%, is water.
 Sunderland is located in the Pioneer Valley on the east bank of the Connecticut River, which drains the town.
 Mount Toby, a prominent conglomerate mountain with a firetower lookout, stands at the east border of the town and is traversed by the 47 mi Robert Frost Trail.
 The mountain, surrounded by Mount Toby State Forest, is known for its waterfalls, scenic vista, and biologically diverse ecosystem.
 Sunderland is home to the Buttonball Tree, an American sycamore famous for its size and age.

 Sunderland lies on the southern edge of Franklin County, north of Hampshire County.
 Sunderland is bordered by Montague to the north, Leverett to the east, Amherst and Hadley to the south, and Whately and Deerfield to the west.
 (Because of the river, there is no direct access between Sunderland and Whately.)
 From its town center just east of the Connecticut River, Sunderland is 10 mi south of the county seat of Greenfield, 28 mi north of Springfield, and 90 mi west of Boston.
 Most of the town's population lies in the western part of town, along the river, though there is a small village north of Mount Toby.

 There is no interstate within town, with the nearest being Interstate 91 to the west of the town.
 Route 116 passes through the town, coming from Amherst and passing into Deerfield along the Sunderland Bridge.
 The bridge is the only road crossing of the Connecticut River between the General Pierce Bridge between Greenfield and Montague to the north, and the Calvin Coolidge Bridge between Hadley and Northampton to the south, a distance of 19 mi.
 Route 47 also passes through the western part of town, crossing Route 116 and heading north before terminating at Route 63 in Montague.
-Route 63 passes through the town for a short distance in the northeast corner of town.
+Route 63 passes through the town for a short distance in the northeastern corner of town.
 Alongside Route 63, the New England Central Railroad passes through the town, which, before the 2014 realignment, carried the Amtrak Vermonter line through town towards Vermont.
 There was, however, no stop for the train within the town.
-The town is served by a route of the Franklin Regional Transit Authority (FRTA) bus line, between Amherst and Greenfield, and a route of the Pioneer Valley Transit Authority (PVTA) bus line, between Amherst and South Deerfield.
+The town is served by a route of the Greenfield-based Franklin Regional Transit Authority (FRTA) bus line, traveling south from parts of Montague to a southern terminus near the Sunderland Bridge, and two routes of the Pioneer Valley Transit Authority (PVTA) bus line, on a corridor with service between Amherst and South Deerfield.
 The nearest general aviation airport is the Turners Falls Airport in Montague, with the nearest national air service being at Bradley International Airport in Connecticut.